-- 4 of EPA1
+- a.
+3 of EPA1

-- 1 each of EPA 2-5
+- b.
+1 each of EPA 2-5

-- 2 of EPA6
+- c.
+2 of EPA6

-- Total of 4 observations in EPA 7-12
+- d.
+Total of 5 observations in EPA 7-12, as opportunities arise

-- Total Number of EPAs: 14
+- e.
+Total Number of EPAs: 14

-- •

 - 4. Written Exam: Clerks must achieve a minimum of 70% on the written exam.
 On rotations where the written exam is the NBME, the pass mark on the NBME is externally set at a 60%.
 As all other pass marks within rotations are set at 70%, a student's actual NBME mark will be adjusted upon successful completion of the NBME to reflect the 70% pass condition specified within the rotation.
 This adjustment will be made to allow the NBME to count towards the rotations grade.